-- All recognized fish must be harvested by legal methods for recreational fishing, originate from North Dakota waters that are open for public fishing, and must have been caught by the angler seeking 'state record' recognition.
+All recognized fish must be harvested by a legal manner of taking for recreational fishing, originate from North Dakota waters that are open for public fishing, and must have been caught by the angler seeking “state record” recognition.

 All new state record fish must be weighed on a scale used commercially and certified by the North Dakota Public Service Commission, or an equivalent authoritative agency in other states or Canadian provinces.
 All weights must be rounded to the nearest ounce.